alibaba/ilogtail/config_server/protocol/v2/README.md

         UnspecifiedAgentCapability = 0;
         // The Agent can accept pipeline configuration from the Server.
         AcceptsPipelineConfig          = 0x00000001;
-        // The Agent can accept process configuration from the Server.
+        // The Agent can accept instance configuration from the Server.
         AcceptsInstanceConfig           = 0x00000002;
         // The Agent can accept custom command from the Server.
         AcceptsCustomCommand           = 0x00000004;